Center for Maunakea Stewardship (CMS)

 Management actions enabled by the administrative rules are now being implemented and include processes to manage access in order to limit excessive traffic, updating commercial tour operator guidelines, and setting up administrative systems for managing our authorities under the rules.
 The UH Board of Regents adopted administrative rules for Maunakea (HAR Chapter 20-26) on November 6, 2019, which were approved by Governor David Ige on January 13, 2020.
 See the UH Commitment to Maunakea and Hawaiʻi for more information.

 The University of Hawaiʻi is committed to the removal of five telescopes on UH-managed lands on Maunakea, followed by restoration of each site to its original state, to the greatest extent possible.
 Decommissioning of the first two telescopes is tentatively scheduled to be completed by 2023.
 See the Decommissioning page for more information.
-Find out news about Caltech decommissioning here.
+Read more news about CSO decommissioning.

-New Master Plan and Evaluation and Update of Comprehensive Management Plan
+New Master Plan; Evaluation and Update of Comprehensive Management Plan

 Maunakea is a revered mountain that will continue to host world-class education and research.
 The university is currently seeking input on a new master plan to replace the Mauna Kea Science Reserve Master Plan.
 The plan will outline a vision for Maunakea that balances cultural practice, recreation, the unique educational and research opportunities and scientific discovery offered on Maunakea, with minimal disturbance to the mauna.